 From his first moments, the world responded to him.

+Fire bent.
 Heat lingered where it should not.
+The mountain listened.

 Yet Aeron is not a conqueror.
 Not a chosen hero crowned by prophecy.
 He is a child born at the wrong moment in history, carrying within him something ancient, something unfinished, something the world itself does not yet understand.